Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             please assign the path of terminator gff folder.
       --TSS_fuzzy TSS_FUZZY, -tf TSS_FUZZY
                             The fuzzy for comparing TSS and transcript assembly.
-                            The default number is 5.
+                            Default is 5.
       --term_fuzzy TERM_FUZZY, -ef TERM_FUZZY
                             The fuzzy for comparing terminator and transcript assembly.
-The default number is 30.
+Default is 30.
       --min_length MIN_LENGTH, -l MIN_LENGTH
                             The minimum length of operon.
-The default number is 20.
+Default is 20.
       --statistics, -s      Doing statistics for Operon analysis.
-Default is False.The name of statistics file is - stat_operon_$STRAIN_NAME.csv.
+Default is False.
+The name of statistics file is - stat_operon_$STRAIN_NAME.csv.
       --combine_gff, -c     Convert the operon and all features you assigned to one gff file.
 Default is False.